csjames/RTES/AVRDROID/README.md

 You will always want the android ndk as it contains build tools e.g. gcc, g++ for the android platform.

 NDK is THE Native Development Kit for android.
-If you want to interface with precompiled .so's, or compile C|C++ to run on android, use the NDK (im sure there are other ways but this is canonical) <- android studio does a good job of managing this for you surprisingly! just give it a makefile and add it to build phases and get happy
+If you want to interface with precompiled .so's, or compile C|C++ to run on android, use the NDK (im sure there are other ways but this is canonical) <- android studio does a good job of managing this for you surprisingly! just give it a ndk build script and add it to build phases and get happy

-https://github.com/tladyman/avrdude-android You can alternatively use this.
-I have put in a pull request for platform independant executables but the guy hasnt pushed since 2011 so dont hold your breath.
+independant executables but the guy hasnt pushed since 2011 so dont hold your breath.

 When you compile, you will have to set your environment variables like so : *** There is a complete script in avrdude_android ***